vankur017/Flix-Gpt/README.md

 -Dispatch a new action while SignUp to fetch the updated values from auth -Bug Fix of SignUp User, display name
--Bug Fix if the user is not logged in redirect "/browse" to "/" or vice versa
+-Bug Fix if the user is not logged in redirect "/browse" to "/" or vice versa -Unsubscribed to the onAuthStateChanged Callback function -Register for TMDB API and get Access Token
+-Get Data from TMDB Now Playing Movie List
+-Get Software from "https://one.one.one.one" and install it to not face any network provider issue while making API calls -Custom hook for Now Playing Movies
+-Planning for MainContainer and secondary container -Fetch Data for Trailer Video
+-Update Store with Trailer Video Data
+-Embedded the Youtube and make it autoplay and mute -Tailwind classes to make MainContainer look awesome

 # Features